elaqaoui/alx-higher_level_programming/0x08-python-more_classes/README.md

-this is a readme file for 0x08 project
+this is a readme file for 0x08 project alx